rachfop/saga-2/tutorial.md

-# Run the Saga pattern

-### Introduction
+---
+title: Implement the Saga Pattern in Python Using Temporal
+---

 In today's interconnected digital landscape, ensuring consistency and reliability in multi-step processes is paramount.
 When dealing with distributed systems, a failure in one service can lead to a domino effect, compromising the entire transaction.
-The Saga pattern offers a solution to this problem by allowing distributed transactions to be broken into smaller, manageable transactions, each with its own compensation logic in case of failures.
+The Saga pattern offers a solution to this problem by allowing distributed transactions to be broken into smaller, manageable transactions, each with its own compensation logic in case of failure.

 The Saga pattern is a design pattern that provides a mechanism to manage long-running transactions and ensure data consistency across multiple services.
 Instead of a single monolithic transaction, the Saga pattern breaks the transaction into smaller, manageable steps (Activities), each with its own compensation logic.